Mattbreyes/project_03_group_11_AQI/README.md

-# Project 3: Data Visualization of Meteorite Landings
+# Project 3: Data Visualization of the Effect of Wildfires on Air Quality in California (2013-2019)

 ## Collaborators
 - `mattbreyes` Matthew Reyes